 To compile the project files, simply use the make

-command while in the /raspi2png
+command while still in the /raspi2png

 directory: